hcbpassos/double_back_to_close_app/README.md

 ## Usage

-Inside a `Scaffold` that wraps all of your app Widgets, place the `DoubleBackToCloseApp` passing a `SnackBar`:
+Inside a `Scaffold` that wraps all your Widgets, place the `DoubleBackToCloseApp` passing a `SnackBar`:

 ```dart
 void main() async => runApp(MyApp());